-People who are allosexual are those that experience sexual attraction of any kind.
+People who are allosexual are those that experience sexual attraction to others.

-Allosexual people might identify as gay, lesbian, bisexual, pansexual, or another sexual orientation.
+Allosexual people might identify as gay, lesbian, bisexual, pansexual, or of another sexual orientation.

-That’s because “allosexual” doesn’t describe the gender you’re attracted to, but rather the fact that you’re sexually attracted to someone at all.
+That’s because “allosexual” doesn’t describe who you’re attracted to but rather the fact that you’re sexually attracted to someone at all.

-It’s important to distinguish allosexuality from asexuality.
-Often, allosexuality is assumed to be everyone’s experience — we’re all expected to experience sexual attraction at some time in our lives.
+It’s essential to distinguish allosexuality from asexuality.
+So often, allosexuality is assumed to be everyone’s experience — we’re all expected to experience sexual attraction at some time in our lives.

 So people often hear about asexuality and think of the opposite as “normal.”

-The problem with this is that labeling asexual people as “not normal” is a part of the discrimination they face.
+The problem is that labeling asexual people as “not normal” is part of their discrimination.

-To avoid labeling one group as “asexual” and the other as “normal,” we use the term “allosexual.”
+The term “allosexual” exists to avoid labeling one group as “asexual” and the other as “normal.”

-Allonormativity is a term that refers to the idea that all people are allosexual — that is, that all people experience sexual attraction.
+Allonormativity is a term that refers to the idea that all people are allosexual.
+In other words, all people experience sexual attraction.